 We are different than the other companies.
 Why?
 We are proud of what we do and stand behind our services 100%.
 From the moment you call Salmon Raft to book a trip to the moment you drive away at the end of your rafting adventure, you will have direct contact with one of the owners.
 Chris and Lauren have built the business around the goal of being a part of every trip.
 This ensures that each trip is run the best it possibly can — we are the ones who answer your phone calls, respond to emails, and grocery shop for each trip.

 Safety is our top priority.
 Our gear is replaced frequently and inspected before every trip to ensure that every boat, oar, life jacket, and other pieces of important equipment are in the best working order and you aren’t using old gear.
-All of our guides are first aid and CPR certified, most are Wilderness First Responders and Swiftwater Rescue Technicians, and many are certified EMTs.
-In addition to being skilled on the water, the men and women that make up our team are incredible individuals — they hold various Bachelor’s and Master’s degrees, have traveled the world, can tell a million jokes, spot wildlife and point out constellations, and transform into expert riverside chefs.
+All of our guides are first aid and CPR certified, most are Wilderness First Responders, and many are certified EMTs.
+Before the start of the rafting season, all guides complete a rigorous multiple-day Swiftwater Rescue Technician training that includes both classroom and field work.
+In addition to being skilled on the water, the men and women that make up our team are incredible individuals — they hold various Bachelor’s and Master’s degrees, have traveled the world, can tell a million jokes, spot wildlife, point out constellations, and transform into expert riverside chefs.
 Both owners have experience with the rafting industry on and off the water, as well as being a guide and guest.
-As a paying patron, you deserve what you paid for, and more.
-You will be treated as a valued guest, no matter what trip you choose.
-If there is anything that we can do to improve our services or make your whitewater experience better, please let us know!

 We are happy to offer modifications to our menu to accommodate guests with dietary restrictions and allergies.
 Our menu includes daytime snacks, lunches, appetizers, dinners, desserts, and breakfasts.
 Please note that we cannot always provide the same diversity or sophistication for restricted diets as we do for our regular menu.
 By the same token, we are often unable to source certain allergen-free snack foods in McCall, so feel free to bring your own items to supplement our supply.